IVSoftware/move-with-mouse-click-global/README.md

-As I understand it, the desired behavior is to enable the "Click to Move" (one way or another) and then click anywhere on a multiscreen surface and have the form follow the mouse to the new position.
-One solution that seems to work in my brief testing is to pinvoke the [SetWindowsHookEx](http://pinvoke.net/default.aspx/user32/SetWindowsHookEx.html) to install a global low level hook for [WH_MOUSE_LL](https://learn.microsoft.com/en-us/windows/win32/winmsg/about-hooks#wh_mouse_ll) in order to intercept `WM_LBUTTONDOWN`.
+As I understand it, the desired behavior is to enable the "Click to Move" (one way or another) and then click anywhere on a multiscreen surface and have the borderless form follow the mouse to the new position.
+One solution that seems to work in my brief testing is to pinvoke the WinApi [SetWindowsHookEx](http://pinvoke.net/default.aspx/user32/SetWindowsHookEx.html) to install a global low level hook for [WH_MOUSE_LL](https://learn.microsoft.com/en-us/windows/win32/winmsg/about-hooks#wh_mouse_ll) in order to intercept `WM_LBUTTONDOWN`.

 **This answer has been modified in order to track updates to the question.*
 ***